mark-joyce/Milestone1/README.md

 ### Acknowledgements

-- [Bootstrap's](https://getbootstrap.com/docs/4.4/) components were used for the creation of the navbar & the cards of the 'Methods We Use' and 'Portfolio' sections.
+- [Bootstrap's](https://getbootstrap.com/docs/4.4/) components were used for the creation of the navbar, jumbotron & the cards of the 'Methods We Use' and 'Portfolio' sections.

 - The media query for the smaller logo size on mobile phones was taken from this [Site.](https://stackoverflow.com/questions/39759892/html-css-make-image-resize-on-smaller-screens)